NateOConnellPhD/infForest/README.md

 **Sandwich variance** (`variance = "sandwich"`) estimates the conditional variance given the observed covariates X — the variability from only redrawing Y while holding X fixed.
 This is analogous to the standard variance reported by `lm()` and most regression procedures.

-The difference between them is typically small (rho_V ≈ 0.97 in examples below), but the unconditional PASR variance is the technically correct target for inference about population-level effects.
+The difference between them is typically small (PASR/sandwich ≈ 0.97 in examples below), but the unconditional PASR variance is the technically correct target for inference about population-level effects.
 PASR is the default because the paired forests are already cached after calling `pasr()`, so both estimators are equally fast to compute.
 Use `variance = "both"` to see both side by side.

 ### Binary effects